humanprotocol/hmt-escrow/README.md

 # Troubleshooting

-Error: The tx doesn't have the correct nonce
+Error: The tx doesn't have the correct nonce or the transaction freezes
 Fix: If you experience errors such as this when submitting transactions, try resetting Metamask by clicking on the account icon (top right) then Settings > Advanced > Reset Account.

 Use the developer console 'Ctrl+Shift+I (Command+Option+I on Mac)' in Chrome/Firefox to diagnose errors when submitting transactions from the front-end.